A Knowledge Distillation Ensemble Framework for Predicting Short and Long-term Hospitalisation Outcomes from Electronic Health Records Data: Methodology

 Finally, the context vector for each feature $\boldsymbol{c_j}$ is calculated using the weighted sum of the encoded sequence with the attention probabilities.
 Intuitively, this vector summarizes the importance of the encoded features in predicting $t^{th}$ sequence:

-The \emph{Dynamic-KD} LSTM-Autoencoder is trained in batches as shown in Algorithm \ref{alg:dynamickd}.
-Training is done strictly on the negative-outcome data (the majority class), which we term $\boldsymbol{D^d_{Train,0}}$ (line 1), to minimise the reconstruction loss $\mathcal{J}$ (line 2).
+As algorithm \ref{alg:dynamickd} shows, the \emph{Dynamic-KD} LSTM-Autoencoder is trained in batches of $\boldsymbol{D^d_{0}}$ to minimise the reconstruction loss $\mathcal{J}$ (line 1).
 The resulting loss is therefore representative of the training errors associated with the negative (majority) class.

-The LSTM-Autoencoder is validated using a non-overlapping subset of the time-series $\boldsymbol{D_{Valid}^d}$ (line 3), which contains mixed data (positive and negative outcomes), using the optimal loss obtained during training.
-Validation yields a reconstruction $\boldsymbol{\hat{D}^d_{Valid}}$ of $\boldsymbol{D^d_{Valid}}$ and an attention matrix $\boldsymbol{C_{Valid}}$.
-At the end of the procedure, the difference between the original and reconstructed validation sets augments the original highly-dimensional feature space into a linear representation which is descriptive of the deviation from normality (no adversity) with respect to the temporal interactions embedded within the data.
-The validation reconstruction loss $\boldsymbol{\hat{p}_{Dynamic}}$ (line 4) is therefore discriminatory between the two classes and corresponds to the likelihoods of each batch (patient) $p$, where $1 \leq p \leq z_2$, belonging to the positive class. $\boldsymbol{\hat{p}_{Dynamic}}$ is used to complement the learning from static features performed by \emph{Static-OP}, while $\boldsymbol{C_{Valid}}$ is fed into the explainer component of the framework.
+Once trained, the LSTM-Autoencoder is run on a non-overlapping subset of the time-series $\boldsymbol{D_{0+1}^d}$ (line 2), which contains mixed data (positive and negative outcomes), using the optimal loss obtained during training.
+Running the autoencoder yields a reconstruction $\boldsymbol{\hat{D}^d_{0+1}}$ of $\boldsymbol{D^d_{0+1}}$ and an attention matrix $\boldsymbol{C_{0+1}}$.
+At the end of the procedure, the reconstruction loss $\boldsymbol{\hat{p}_{Dynamic}}$ (line 3) of $\boldsymbol{\hat{D}^d_{0+1}}$ from the original series $\boldsymbol{D^d_{0+1}}$ augments the original highly-dimensional feature space into a linear representation which is descriptive of the deviation from normality (no adversity) with respect to the temporal interactions embedded within the data. $\boldsymbol{\hat{p}_{Dynamic}}$ is, therefore, discriminatory between the two classes and corresponds to the likelihoods of each batch (patient) $k$ belonging to the positive class. $\boldsymbol{\hat{p}_{Dynamic}}$ is used to complement the learning from static features performed by \emph{Static-OP}, while $\boldsymbol{C_{0+1}}$ is fed into the interpretation component of the framework.